shubhattin/os-config/linux/fedora/GUI.md

   - [x] USB tethering
   - [x] Mobile Devices
   - [x] Bluetooth Tethering
-- [x] **TouchPad Setup** : Touchpad support is overall fine, but while scrolling the scroll feedback is not instant.
-I found that is a mint particular problem and there might be fixes around it.
-  - :warning:  It seems like the support for zoom in/out at a particular spot seems not not be working at least in x11.
-There might be some workaround in wayland.
+- **TouchPad Setup**
+  - touchpad support is good in both `x11` and `wayland`.
+But you need to enbale `Invert Scroll Direction (Natural Scrolling)` for touchpad in `KDE Settings`
+  - To enable `Pinch Zoom In/Out` add flag `--enable-features=UseOzonePlatform --ozone-platform=wayland` in a wayland session. for eg :- for chrome and brave
+    - if you are not able to set flag with gui you should try editing `Exec` in `.desktop` file shortcut
+    - [ ] Also how to disable this on x11 as apps dont start
-- [x] Time and Date Issue
+- [x] Time and Date
-  - `sudo apt install ntp -y` for network time provider's newer version.
-  - reconfigure `sudo dpkg-reconfigure tzdata`
-- [x] **Dual Monitor Support** : You need to _mirror_ screen and set the monitor's resolution while connected and laptop's resolution while disconnected, you might as well explore `x11` config for that.
+- [ ] **Dual Monitor Support** : You need to _mirror_ screen and set the monitor's resolution while connected and laptop's resolution while disconnected, you might as well explore `x11` config for that.
 Click `Display Settings` on the home screen.
   - Enable fractional scaling to enable ui zoom like 125%, 150% etc
   - > You might face problems with fractional scaling in mint as its experimental.
 To fix this you could temporarily or permanently switch to resolution close `dimension/scaling factor`, although this would come at cost of reduced sharpness and reduced screen quality(this also save some power).
-- [x] Setup `GPU` properly and optimize for **battery** usage
-  - :heavy_check_mark:  For now the intel integrated GPU seems to be working fine with mint.
-  - For Dual GPU goto `Driver Manager` and install a NVIDIA driver.
-And it should be fine.
-You can either use dedicated NVIDIA or on demand NVIDIA
-  - [x] Setup proper lid down, sleep button click, shutdown button click for with/without charger plugged in :- `Suspend` seems to be sleep alternative.
+- **GPU Setup**
+  - list GPUs `lspci -vnn | grep VGA`
+  - [ ] Explore more on Dual GPU support in fedora.
+Also find ways to use Dedicated GPU when needed
+  - To install Proprietary NVIDIA drivers follow [this](https://itsfoss.com/install-nvidia-drivers-fedora/)
   - [x] Use **[Mission Center](https://missioncenter.io/)**  or **[Resources](https://flathub.org/apps/net.nokyan.Resources)** to verify and see GPU Usage as it lists all major hardware resources.
-- Dsable `Draw User Background from `Login Window` to set different login screen wallpaper.
 - _Power Management_ : If you feel that your system is not utilizing space in optimal way you could use [tlp](https://askubuntu.com/questions/1309396/how-to-increase-battery-life-on-ubuntu-20-04-and-what-power-saving-software-shou) and remove it see [here](https://www.baeldung.com/linux/tlp-disable)
+  - Setup Lid Close and other such options in `Power Management`
+- Add `Flathub` to fedora software repository as well using `flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo`. [reference](https://flathub.org/setup/Fedora)
 - > :information_source: While using a usb drive or any any external storage device wait for the usb to eject and disappear from file explorer.
 Its because if something shows to be copied, deleted, moved etc, it still might be processing things in background.
 This also the reason why commands like `rm -rf and cp` feel faster than windows copy and delete.

 ## Software
 - [x] ***CLI Based Application*** : These apps usually work all fine without ever having any major issues.
-   - [x] Terminal Emulator :- Use tilix
+   - [x] Terminal Emulator
+     - `Konsole` : Built in KDE terminal.
+Also enable proper `brahmic` script rendering in `Appearence > Complex Text Layout`
 - Browsers
   - [x] Brave
   - [x] Edge